Foss Island Power Station: Plant specification

 The steam plant at Foss Island were chain grate stoker boilers capable of delivering 400,000 lb/h (50.4 kg/s) of steam at 400 psi (27.6 bar) and 399/427 °C. The generating capacity of the station was 40 MW.
 Steam condensing and cooling was by river water and a single concrete cooling tower.
-In the year ending 31 March 1972 the station delivered 54.772 GWh of electricity, its load factor (the average load as a percent of maximum output capacity) was 16.4 percent.
+In the year ending 31 March 1972 the station delivered 54.772 GWh of electricity, its load factor (the average load as a per cent of maximum output capacity) was 16.4 per cent.

 The electricity output from the station, in GWh, was as follows.

 In 1958 the York electricity district supplied an area of 166,179 acres and a population of 152,269.
 The amount of electricity sold and the number and types of consumers was as follows:

 In 1958 the above totals were made up of the following:

 The buildings were demolished around 1980 and the transmission line which ran from the power station to a substation at Tang Hall Lane was dismantled at around the same time.